-Our fall gallery show features artworks created as part of Art in the Open, a public art program in which selected artists create their work on the Schuylkill Banks for three days in May.
-Ten artists working in a range of media will present work in our gallery and on our trails.
+Our fall 2018 gallery show featured artworks created as part of Art in the Open, a public art program in which selected artists created their work on the Schuylkill Banks for three days in May.
+Ten artists working in a range of media presented work in our gallery and on our trails.

-On September 13 from 6-8pm, enjoy artist talks, light refreshments, and a guided walk to the outdoor installations at the opening reception.
+On September 13 from 6-8pm, visitors enjoyed artist talks, light refreshments, and a guided walk to the outdoor installations at the opening reception.

 About Art in the Open: